A single-loop proximal-conditional-gradient penalty method: Introduction

 where $\Argmin$ denotes the set of minimizers.
 It is known that for some $h$ that arise in practice, the linear oracles can be executed efficiently while the proximal mappings can be difficult to compute; see \cite[Section~4.1]{pmlr-v28-jaggi13} for examples in the case when $h$ is an indicator function of a compact convex set.
 In particular, for instances of \eqref{problem} that arise in applications such as matrix completion, it can happen that $f$ only admits efficient proximal mapping computations, while $g$ only admits efficient linear oracles. {\em Can one design an algorithm for \eqref{problem} that allows the flexible use of both proximal mapping computations and linear oracles?}

-Recent seminal works along this direction of research are \cite{yurtsever2018conditional,yurtsever2019conditional,silveti2020generalized}.
-The work \cite{yurtsever2018conditional} studied \eqref{problem} when $f$ admits efficient proximal mapping computations, $g$ can be decomposed as the sum of the indicator function of a compact convex set that admits efficient linear oracles\footnote{When $h$ is the indicator function of a compact convex set, we call the linear oracles of $h$ linear oracles of the set.} and a smooth part having Lipschitz continuous gradient, the mapping $A$ is the negative identity map and $c = 0$.
+Recent seminal works along this direction of research are \cite{yurtsever2018conditional,yurtsever2019conditional,silveti2020generalized,argyriou2014hybrid}.
+The work \cite{argyriou2014hybrid} studied \eqref{problem} when $f$ admits efficient proximal mapping computations, $g$ can be expressed as the sum of a function that admits efficient linear oracles and a smooth part that has H\"olderian continuous gradient with exponent $\nu \in (0,1]$, the mapping $A$ in \eqref{problem} is the negative identity map and $c=0$.
 Their algorithm is essentially based on the following penalty function, where $\beta > 0$:

 In each iteration of their algorithm, given $\beta_t > 0$, they apply {\em one} step of the proximal gradient algorithm (with respect to $x$) and {\em one} step of the conditional gradient algorithm (with respect to $y$) to $\widehat F_\beta$, and then $\beta_t$ is updated.
 In particular, unlike classical penalty methods, this algorithm does not involve any inner loops for solving subproblems: e.g., the penalty function $\widehat F_{\beta_t}$ is not minimized up to a prescribed tolerance in each iteration.
 In this sense, their algorithm is a {\em single-loop} algorithm.
+According to \cite[Corollary~4.5]{argyriou2014hybrid}, when $f$ is in additional Lipschitz continuous, by setting $\beta_0 > 0$ and $\beta_{t+1} = \beta_0\sqrt{t+2}$ and the stepsize in the conditional-gradient step to be $2/(t+2)$ for all $t \geq 0$, the sequence $\{ y^t\}$ generated by their algorithm satisfies

-When $f$ is the indicator function of a closed convex set ${\cal C}$, under a standard constraint qualification, it was proved in \cite[Theorem~3.3]{yurtsever2018conditional} that when $\beta_t = \beta_0 \sqrt{t+1}$ (for some $\beta_0 > 0$) and the stepsize in the conditional-gradient step is chosen as $2/(t+1)$ for all $t\ge 1$, the sequence $\{(x^t,y^t)\}$ generated by their algorithm satisfies
+where ${\sf val}$ is the optimal value of \eqref{problem}.
+The subsequent work \cite{yurtsever2018conditional} studied \eqref{problem} under the same assumptions on $f$, $A$ and $c$ in \cite{argyriou2014hybrid}, but they assumed that $g$ can be decomposed as the sum of the indicator function of a compact convex set admitting efficient linear oracles\footnote{When $h$ is the indicator function of a compact convex set, we call the linear oracles of $h$ linear oracles of the set.} and a smooth part having Lipschitz continuous gradient.
+When $f$ is the indicator function of a closed convex set ${\cal C}$, under a standard constraint qualification, it was proved in \cite[Theorem~3.3]{yurtsever2018conditional} that when $\beta_t = \beta \sqrt{t+2}$ (for some $\beta > 0$) and the stepsize in the conditional-gradient step is chosen as $2/(t+2)$ for all $t\ge 0$, the sequence $\{(x^t,y^t)\}$ generated by their algorithm satisfies